 Remember to return to Channel 16 when not using another channel.
-Some radios automatically monitor Channel 16 even when set to other channels or when scanning.
+Some radios automatically monitor Channel 16 even when set to other channels or when scanning; see your Owner's Manual.

 10.3 OPERATING ON CHANNELS 13 AND 67

 Channel 13 is used at docks and bridges and by vessels maneuvering in port.
 Messages on this channel must concern navigation only, such as meeting and passing in restricted waters.